Show All Answers

 Call 888-6-HEALTH (888-643-2584) to make an appointment with a participating local clinic or visit the Sage website for more information.

-Children must remain in a federally approved, properly secured restraint until they reach 8 years old - unless the child is 4’9” or taller.
-For further details on the Minnesota Child Car Seat Law, visit the Office of Traffic Safety.
+Children must remain in a federally approved, properly secured restraint until they reach 8 years old, unless the child is 4’9” or taller.
+For further details on the Minnesota Child Passenger Restraint Law, visit the Office of Traffic Safety.

 Immunization information is available on the Minnesota Department of Health website.